-As I think back we had very little clothes and that makes me now realize why.
-I am sure it was the cost, but I’m also thinking we wore our clothes more than one day.
-I can’t imagine that today, but I am just thinking that was the case years ago.
-I did grow up with a washer and dryer by the time I was eleven.
+As I think back, we had very few clothes and that makes me realize it was the cost, but I’m also thinking we wore our clothes more than one day each week.
+We can’t imagine that today, but I am just thinking that was the case years ago.
+I did grow up with a washer and dryer after the time I was about eleven.
 Wow, I’m starting to feel really old right now.
 LOL!

 How To Wash Clothes

 By now you probably know I want to be prepared for the unexpected.
 This means I need to know how to do my laundry if the power goes out and know that I CAN do it.
-I am happy to report that I found one new option, and I really enjoyed just filling these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made right here in the USA with a hose!
+I am happy to report that I found one new option, and I really enjoyed just filling with a hose these 17-gallon high-grade steel Behrens multi-purpose steel utility tubs made right here in the USA!
 I used my lead-free hose, just giving you the heads up here.
 They are rust free and odor free.
 Lead-Free Hose

 Now you might be thinking why don’t you just use the bathtub to do your laundry?
 Well, if we had water lines or sewer lines severed I don’t want to waste any water.
 If I use two wash tubs or buckets, I can use my detergent and use one for washing clothes and the one for rinsing my clothes.
-If I use one about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
-My laundry detergent makes very little bubbles because it has zero fillers.
+If I use about 1/4 teaspoon of my homemade laundry detergent, that will be perfect!
+My laundry detergent makes very few bubbles because it has zero fillers.